Jakmoore/incident-management-api/README.md

 - Compares actual vs expected status
 - Supports retry logic for transient network failures
 - Runs in parallel so slow endpoints do not block others

+### Manual Health Check Execution

+Monitors can also be executed manually via API endpoints for immediate verification or troubleshooting.

 ### Incident Logging